 A graying muzzle, increasing cloudiness in the eyes, and a slower gait are some of the more obvious physical changes you might see in your senior pet.
 Exactly when these changes occur varies from pet to pet but, in general, pets are classified as seniors after the age of seven years.
 Common medical issues for senior pets include obesity, thyroid disease, arthritis, periodontal disease, diabetes, and Cushing’s Disease.
 Twice-yearly examinations and laboratory testing will provide an excellent picture of your senior pet’s health status and help our doctors identify medical conditions or diseases before they become serious.

 It’s not something any of us like to think about, but many families will face making end-of-life decisions at some point during their pet’s life.
 When that time comes, please know we’re here to support you, your pet, and your family.
-We offer in-clinic euthanasia services in an area with a separate entrance and exit, comfortable furniture, soft lighting, calming music, and warm bedding.
-We also offer in-home euthanasia services on selected Mondays each month that allows you and your pet to remain in the comfort and privacy of your home surrounded by the people and pets that can love and support both of you.
-Regardless of which location you choose, our doctors perform this peaceful procedure with the utmost kindness, compassion, and skill.
+We offer in-clinic euthanasia services in an area with a separate entrance and exit, comfortable furniture, soft lighting, calming music, and warm bedding and our doctors perform this peaceful procedure with the utmost kindness, compassion, and skill.
+Although we don’t offer in-home euthanasia services, we can provide suggestions for trusted colleagues who do, allowing you and your pet to remain in the comfort and privacy of your home surrounded by the people and pets that can love and support both of you.
 BRVC partners with Hinsdale Pet Memorial Services to provide aftercare arrangements including cremation or burial.